leenalmousa/Full-Adder-created-using-Glade-/README.md

 ### 3. LVS &mdash; Layout vs. Schematic

-LVS feeds the extracted netlist into the Gemini engine and compares it, device-for-device, against the schematic netlist.
+LVS feeds the extracted netlist into the Gemini engine and compares it, device for device, against the schematic netlist.
 A clean run means the layout you drew implements exactly the circuit you intended.

 <p align="center">
   <img src="figures/lvs_clean_full_adder.png" alt="Gemini LVS clean report for the full adder" width="600"/><br/>